soilwise-he/SoilWise-documentation/tech/docs/technical_components/monitoring.md

 ### System Health Monitoring

-Infrastructure and application monitoring is implemented using a Prometheus + Grafana stack.
+Infrastructure and application monitoring is implemented using a Prometheus + Grafana stack, deployed via the `kube-prometheus-stack` Helm chart.
+Log aggregation is deployed via the `loki` and `promtail` Helm charts.

-**Prometheus** (v2.55.1) scrapes metrics from all services, the Kubernetes cluster, and host nodes via Node Exporter (v1.9.1) and kube-state-metrics.
-A second **Prometheus LTS** instance (v2.18.1) retains metrics for longer periods (currently configured at 4 GB / ~30 days) to support trend analysis and availability reporting.
+**Prometheus** scrapes metrics from all services, the Kubernetes cluster, and host nodes via Node Exporter and kube-state-metrics.
+Retention is configured to support trend analysis and availability reporting.

-**Grafana** (v12.1.1) provides the dashboarding layer.
+**Grafana** provides the dashboarding layer.
 User sign-up is disabled, dashboards are provisioned via code (no UI edits), and the admin password is stored in vault.
 29 dashboards are provisioned covering:

 - Kubernetes cluster health (nodes, volumes, autoscaler)
 - Service performance and request metrics (OWS, nginx, Java/Vert.x services)